 Planting Sorrel Plants

-Hardy sorrel plant can be grown as a perennial in USDA zones 5 and warmer.
-In cooler climates it is best grown as an annual.
+The hardy sorrel can be grown as a perennial in USDA zones 5 and warmer.
+In cooler climates you can grow sorrel as an annual.

-Following the last frost begin hardening off young plants.
+Following the last frost begin hardening off young sorrel.
 During this period prepare the soil by digging it over and working in some organic matter.
-This enriches the soil, helping the plants to establish themselves.
+This enriches the soil, helping the sorrel to establish themselves.

 Working the soil over before planting helps to break up clumps of earth.
 This helps to improve drainage and also enables plants to establish themselves quickly.